Divorce in Australia

 Do Both Partners Have to Apply For Divorce in Australia?

 An individual can apply for a divorce even if their spouse has not agreed to a joint application.
 As a sole applicant, an individual must provide evidence that they have served the other party with a copy of the divorce application.
-This can be accomplished through filing an Affidavit of Service with the Federal Circuit Court of Australia.
+This can be accomplished through filing an Affidavit of Service with Division 2 of the Federal Circuit and Family Court of Australia (FCFCA)

 If the spouse opposes the divorce or disputes any of the content of the divorce application, they may file a Response to Divorce with the court.
 There are very few grounds to oppose divorce, such as asserting that the court does not have jurisdiction or that the parties have not been separated for the statutory period.
 If the other party is agreeable to a divorce, but the Application for Divorce contains errors, then the spouse should still file a Response to Divorce to correct errors of fact.